-5.4 SUMMARY
+5.3 SUMMARY

 This review of baseline conditions highlights the key issues which are relevant to the context of sustainability and identifies the key sustainable development issues relating to the AAP.
-In order to draw an accurate baseline, information and data was obtained from a wide range of sources, in particular the Baseline Report produced as part of this process.
+In order to draw an accurate baseline, information and data was obtained from a wide range of sources, in particular the 2009 Baseline Report produced as part of this process, and the 2011 Landscape and Visual Amenity Appraisal.